 An important problem with lrRNA-Seq techniques is that they utilize bioinformatics methods which are geared towards identifying the most common transcript isoforms, both main and alternative.
 These methods typically involve clustering of reads, focusing on transcripts with higher expression levels, and use corrections based on existing reference annotations to identify transcripts.
 However, this approach tends to overlook transcripts that are present in low abundance, which may be dismissed as biological noise despite their potential functional significance.
 A significant challenge in this area is the lack of software tools that can accurately distinguish between actual RNA molecules and technical artifacts.
 Consequently, our study focused on annotating the ends of main transcripts but also included information about the TSSs and TESs that are less abundant.

-In this work, we integrated dcDNA-Seq and CAGE-Seq data to produce a comprehensive, time-resolved map of the EHV-1 transcriptome.
-By leveraging the strengths of each method—CAGE-Seq for high-resolution TSS identification and dcDNA-Seq for capturing full-length transcripts—we validated previously excluded transcripts and identified a substantial number of new isoforms.
-We refined TSS and TES annotations, discovered multiple spliced variants, and documented dynamic patterns of isoform switching, highlighting that the EHV-1 transcriptome is more complex and fluid than previously appreciated.
-This integrated approach also allowed us to cluster genes into de novo kinetic classes, revealing overlapping temporal waves of expression that transcend the traditional IE/E/L framework.
+In this work, we integrated dcDNA-Seq and CAGE-Seq data to create a comprehensive, time-resolved map of the EHV-1 transcriptome.
+By leveraging the strengths of each method - CAGE-Seq for high-resolution TSS identification and dcDNA-Seq for capturing full-length transcripts - we validated previously excluded transcripts and identified a substantial number of new isoforms.
+We refined TSS and TES annotations, discovered multiple spliced variants, and documented dynamic patterns of isoform switching, highlighting the EHV-1 transcriptome's complexity and fluidity beyond previous understanding.
+This integrated approach also enabled us to cluster genes into de novo kinetic classes, revealing overlapping temporal waves of expression that transcend the traditional IE/E/L framework.

 The implications of our findings are significant for understanding the regulatory strategies of EHV-1.
 The presence of numerous transcript isoforms and intricate splicing dynamics suggests that the virus employs multiple layers of post-transcriptional control.
-The temporal shifts in isoform prevalence, along with alternative TSSs and TESs, indicate that EHV-1 fine-tunes gene expression throughout the infection cycle.
-The complexity emerging from the vast number of various transcript isoforms may enable the virus to respond flexibly to host conditions, optimize resource utilization, and orchestrate the production of viral components for efficient replication and spread.
-Moreover, understanding these regulatory nuances could inform the development of targeted antiviral strategies and broaden our insight into alphaherpesvirus biology and pathogenesis.
+Temporal shifts in isoform prevalence, along with alternative TSSs and TESs, indicate that EHV-1 fine-tunes gene expression throughout the infection cycle.
+The complexity arising from the vast number of transcript isoforms likely enables the virus to respond flexibly to host conditions, optimize resource utilization, and orchestrate the production of viral components for efficient replication and spread.
+Furthermore, understanding these regulatory nuances could inform the development of targeted antiviral strategies and deepen our knowledge of alphaherpesvirus biology and pathogenesis.

 We believe that the significance of these isoforms arises not only from their coding capacity but also from their ability to physically inhibit the transcription of other genes through the process of transcriptional interference9.
 For instance, the early increase in the 5' truncated isoform of ORF11 could indicate a regulatory mechanism to quickly produce a necessary protein without the full-length transcript, while the later increase may reflect a need for the complete protein function in later stages.
 On the other hand, the steady increase in ORF40 AT isoforms (TES variants) suggests a role in interfering with the transcription initiation of its adjacent gene, the CTO, which is one of the most abundant non-coding transcripts.

-Taken together, our results emphasize that EHV-1 gene regulation is governed by a sophisticated, multilayered transcriptional program.
-By delineating the full complement of viral transcripts and their temporal patterns—including splicing and isoform switching—we provide a foundation for future studies aimed at unraveling the molecular mechanisms underpinning viral replication and pathogenesis.
-This knowledge may ultimately guide the design of innovative therapeutic strategies that exploit the virus’s inherent transcriptional complexity.
+Taken together, our results emphasize that EHV-1 gene regulation is governed by a sophisticated and multilayered transcriptional program.
+By delineating the full complement of viral transcripts and their temporal patterns—including splicing and isoform switching—we provide a foundation for future studies to unravel the molecular mechanisms underlying viral replication and pathogenesis.
+This knowledge may ultimately guide the development of innovative therapeutic strategies that leverage the virus's inherent transcriptional complexity.

 Data availability: